Particle-Hole Transformation in Strongly-Doped Iron-Based Superconductors: Particle--Hole Transformation

-We first define the particle-hole transformation that is relevant to iron-based high-temperature superconductors in momentum space for electrons in either the $d_{xz}$ or $d_{yz}$ orbitals.
+As shown below, the bipartite nature of the square lattice of iron atoms that stacks up to form iron-based superconductors allows us to define the following particle--hole transformation in momentum space for electrons in either the $d_{xz}$ or $d_{yz}$ orbitals.
 The corresponding electron destruction operator reads

 where ${\cal N} = 2 N_{\rm Fe}$ denotes the number of sites-orbitals on the square lattice of iron atoms, and where the indices $0$ and $1$ denote the $d-$ and $d+$ orbitals $\alpha$.
 The quantum numbers $k_0 = 0$ and $\pi$ therefore represent the $d_{xz}$ and the $(-i)d_{yz}$ orbitals.
-We then define the particle-hole transformation by the replacements
+We then define the particle--hole transformation by the~replacements

-where ${\bm Q}_{0} = (\pi/a){\bm{\hat y}}$ and ${\bm Q}_{\pi} = (\pi/a){\bm{\hat x}}$.
-Figure \ref{e_strctr} displays the action of the above transformation on electronic structure.
-What then is the form of the above particle-hole transformation in real space for electrons in $d\pm$ orbitals?
-Comparison of (\ref{mmntm_spc}) and (\ref{p_to_h}) yields the equivalent particle-hole transformation in real space:
+where ${\bf Q}_{0} = (\pi/a){\bf{\hat y}}$ and ${\bf Q}_{\pi} = (\pi/a){\bf{\hat x}}$.
+Figure~\ref{e_strctr} displays the action of the above transformation on electronic structure: (A) $\leftrightarrow$ (B).
+What then is the form of the above particle--hole transformation in real space for electrons in $d\pm$ orbitals?
+Comparison of Equations~(\ref{mmntm_spc}) and (\ref{p_to_h}) yields the equivalent particle--hole transformation in real space: